What you need to know about Dave Ramsey sinking funds

 However, the more you have, the less progress you’ll make in each one.
 If you have 20 sinking funds but can only save $200 a month, that’s only $10 in each one if you distribute your savings evenly.
 It will be years before you can pay for that new widescreen in cash!

 This is why you should carefully consider what your financial goals are, and how you’re going to prioritize them.

 If you still have a lot of debt (aside from your mortgage), it’s a good idea to pay that off before you start your sinking funds.
-You also should have an emergency fund set up as well.
+You also should have at least a starter emergency fund set up as well.
 Remember, sinking funds are for things you will need or want to buy sometime in the future.
 You want to be debt-free and prepared for emergencies now!